Tiffinger-Thiel-GmbH/atwhy/templates/README.tpl.md

 --> __Single source of truth__ also for documentation!

-With atwhy the only source for special documentation is inside comments right above the code it describes.
-Markdown templates are then used to just group the tags together into files and add some non-code specific docu.
+Markdown templates are used to just group the tags together into files and add some non-code specific docu.

-This way, when changing logic which needs updates in the docu, it can be updated at the same place where the change was done.

 The idea of athwy was born during a company-hackathon and since then evolved to a first fully usable preview version.